jazzlyj/kubernetes-the-hard-way/docs/05-kubernetes-configuration-files.md

 Copy the appropriate `kube-controller-manager` and `kube-scheduler` kubeconfig files to each controller instance:
 * NOTE: Assumes you are doing this from controller1
-* ????: do they need to go to the etcd servers also????

 ```